Things to Do

-Each 12 x 20 square foot cabin has electric outlets, lighting, wood flooring, a covered porch, a small electric faux-wood-burning heater (not for cooking), and four platform bunk beds with camp-style mattresses.
-One lower bunk has a full-size mattress and the rest are twin size.
+Each 12 x 20 square foot cabin has electric outlets, lighting, wood flooring, a covered porch, a small electric faux-wood-burning heater (not for cooking), and four platform bunk beds.
+Mattresses are not provided.
 Cabin occupancy is five persons maximum.
-Cabins can be locked.
-You will need to bring pots, pans, utensils, towels, flashlight, sleeping bags and/or linens.
+Cabins have keyless doorknobs.
+At check-in, you will be provided with a cabin door code for entry.
+You will need to bring pots, pans, utensils, towels, flashlight, sleeping bags and/or sleeping pads.
 The cabins do not have bathrooms, but a separate restroom building with coin-operated hot showers is a short walk away.

 The Madrone area lies at the bottom of the grassy hills of Mount Barnabe.
 You'll enjoy the shade of the bay, oak, madrone, and redwood trees.
 Outside each cabin are a picnic table, fire ring, barbecue grill and water spigot.
 Parking is 100–300 feet away.
 You can load and unload belongings in closer short-term parking.

-• Parking for two licensed vehicles is included in the rental fee.
-One additional vehicle may be allowed for an additional cost of $8 per night.
-No RVs, trailers, or tents are permitted.
+- Parking for one licensed vehicle is included in the rental fee.
+One additional vehicle may be allowed for an additional extra vehicle fee $15 per night.
+No RVs, trailers or tents are permitted.

 Taylor’s small trail network has variety— everything from a pleasant stroll among the redwoods along Lagunitas Creek to a steep climb up to 1,466-foot Barnabe Peak.
 For suggestions, see below.
 For the most current trail information or to report trail concerns, please call the park at 415-488-9897.

 North Creek Trail is not passable due to the washout of a portion of trail and a bridge.
 The trail can still be used to go from Madrone Group Camp to Camp Taylor.